WebexCC-SA/LAB-2352/docs/Labguide/PreRequisites.md

 (0) **Lab Credentials and Attendee ID** - Provided to you over email.

-> Please `submit the form below with your Attendee ID`.
+> Please submit the form below with your Attendee ID in 3 digits long format (e.g. if your attendee ID is 51, please enter 051).
 All configuration items in the lab guide will be renamed with that prefix.
-> {: .block-warning }

 <script>
 document.forms["attendee-form"][1].value = localStorage.getItem("attendeeID") || "Your Attendee ID"
+update()
 </script>
 <form id="attendee-form">
   <label for="attendee">Attendee ID:</label>